 The bench press has plenty of variations, with each having a place in your training routine based on the muscles you’re trying to develop and what portion of your range of motion is the weakest.

-Knowing how to safely use each grip, as well as the benefits and drawbacks to each variation is crucial to ensure that you can extract the maximum benefit from each of these exercises.
+Knowing how to safely use each grip and the benefits and drawbacks to each variation is crucial to ensure that you can extract the maximum benefit from each of these exercises.

 A lot of lifters ask whether they can just train the bench press for their triceps.
 We answer that question in our article Is Bench Press Good Enough For Triceps?